-Culinary notes from France: 25 things about French food
+Culinary notes from France: 25 facts about French food

-Expatica food blogger Dominique Cachat shares 25 trivia facts about food in France.
+Expat food blogger Dominique Cachat shares 25 trivia French food facts to help you dive into the all-important French food culture.

 1. Traditional French culture places a high priority on the enjoyment of food.
 The French view eating as not just a neutral act, but as culture.

-2. France has a different cheese for almost every day of the year.
+2. France has a different cheese for every day of the year.

 3. In France, people eat approximately 500,000,000 snails per year.

-6. Many people in France drink their hot beverages from bowls and dip bread in it.
+6. Many people in France drink their hot beverages from bowls and dip bread or pastry in it.

-7. The legal drinking age is officially 18 for strong liquors (21percent vol. alcohol), and 16 for most alcohol drinks, like beer and wine.
+7. The legal drinking age is officially 18 for spirits and strong liquors (21 percent alcohol), and 16 for most other alcohol drinks, such as beer and wine.

-8. While French cuisine is often associated with rich desserts, in most homes dessert consists of only a fruit or yogurt.
+8. While French cuisine is often associated with rich desserts, in most homes dessert consists of only fruit, yogurt or sometimes a few squares of natural dark chocolate.

-9. France is the world’s second largest exporter of agricultural products — and Europe’s largest.
+9. France is among the world's top 10 largest exporters of agricultural products – and Europe’s largest, accounting for up to 20 of total EU production.

-10. France is the world's second-largest consumer of pesticides after the US — and the world's first-largest consumer of fungicides.
+10. France is largest consumer of fungicides in Europe, just ahead of Germany, and one of the top European consumers of pesticides.
 The widespread use of chemicals is one reason people in France are turning to bio or organic products.
-In fact, almost 30 percent of French are now bio buyers.
+In fact, France is Europe's second largest consumer of organic products and produces around three-quarters of European organic products.

 11. Even though one in five French people say they have stopped eating beef, most of them do not like tofu.
 They have obviously never tried the tofu dishes at The Bamboo House!